AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-Die folgenden Asset-Typen können nicht heruntergeladen werden: Bildsets, Rotationssets, gemischte Mediensets und Karussellsets.
+Die folgenden Asset-Typen können nicht heruntergeladen werden: Bild-Sets, Rotations-Sets, gemischte Mediensets und Karussellsets.

 Sie können mit den folgenden Methoden Assets aus Experience Manager herunterladen: